Terms and Conditions for Domain Name Licence

 Summary of Terms and Conditions

-If your application for a domain name is accepted and approved, you will be granted a two year Domain Name Licence for that domain name
+If your application for a domain name is accepted and approved, you will be granted a Licence for that domain name, for your selected period (one to five years)

 You are required to make several statements to us in relation to your domain name application – please read them carefully to ensure that those statements are correct